 Tibetan paintings alone would take a lifetime to be studied in details as there are so many of them and they are so full of symbols and hidden meanings.
 There is an extensive range of tangkas and other Tibetan pictorial arts (murals, textiles, tsakali cards) on http://www.himalayanart.org with very useful explanations.
 See also Tibetan murals in Lo (now known as Mustang) on : http://dl.lib.brown.edu/BuddhistTempleArt

-Some of the finest Buddhist sculptures were made in the Kashmir region between the 5th and 12th century.
-Usually made of ungilt copper alloy, brass or bronze (more rarely silver, stone, or ivory) they have distinctive features that vary slightly according to the historical period, the region and the character that is represented.
+Some of the finest Buddhist sculptures were made in the Kashmir region between the 5th and 12th century (after which buddhist institutions fled to Tibet and Nepal to avoid Muslim armies and brought their skilled craftsmen with them).
+Usually made of ungilt copper alloy, brass or bronze (more rarely silver, stone, or ivory) they have distinctive features that vary slightly according to the historical period, the region and the character that is depicted.
 The presence of a square pedestal, throne or cushion, a specific type of lotus base or halo, the folds of the clothes, a very developed chest and thin waist with well marked abdomen muscles and navel, semi-closed silver-inlaid eyes, a prominent silver-inlaid or stone-inlaid urna (the circle in the middle of the forehead), or no urna at all, a beaked nose, a semi-rigid pose, the shape of the crown and the jewellery, are all details that help identify a sculpture made by a Kashmiri artist in or outside Kashmir.
 They usually represent buddhas, bodhisattvas or the goddess Tara.
 Triads or groups of 5 or more standing deities with peaked halos behind them are not unusual.
 Some statues bear an inscription with the date on their base.

 The former Tibetan kingdom of Ladakh, now part of Jammu and Kashmir in Northern India, deserves a mention of its own for its gigantic statue of bodhisattva Maitreya carved in the rock (8th century circa), its well preserved murals (possibly the only Kashmiri paintings in situ), and the large wooden, clay or metal statues in some of its monasteries (see the Huntington Archive and Himalayan Art Resources links on the left sidebar).